Last reviewed on by

 Thank you for reaching out.
 Sure!
 Though we had our piece reviewed and edited by various doctors and health care providers before publishing, we are always open to hearing criticisms and considering possible changes.
 We know that information around herpes can be differing, even between health care professionals, but we still want to be as accurate as possible.

 We’ve excluding Momo & Felix from this email as they were paid for the images and had no part in creating the written content.
 We don’t want to have to bug them after their work has already been completed.

 Wild Flower Team

 HANDS immediately set out to edit their post.
-However, the time spent reviewing the material and making suggested edits totaled over five hours between two of our team members (Jenelle Marie Pierce, who is The STD Project’s Executive Director, the Founder of HANDS and an active member of 6 STI/STD Organizations with over 7+ years of experience in STI/STD research, education and advocacy, and Emily L. Depasse, who is a Sexologist, Sex Educator, and future Sex Therapist, currently completing her MSW and MEd in Human Sexuality Studies at Widener, popularly known as SexELDucation on Instagram and Twitter), and it became clear that there were too many discrepancies to salvage the post.
+However, the time spent reviewing the material and making suggested edits totaled over five hours between two of our team members (Jenelle Marie Pierce, who is The STI Project’s Executive Director, the Founder of HANDS and an active member of 6 STI/STD Organizations with over 7+ years of experience in STI/STD research, education and advocacy, and Emily L. Depasse, who is a Sexologist, Sex Educator, and future Sex Therapist, currently completing her MSW and MEd in Human Sexuality Studies at Widener, popularly known as SexELDucation on Instagram and Twitter), and it became clear that there were too many discrepancies to salvage the post.

 Screenshots showcasing the extent of the labor our experts put into adjusting the language and correcting inaccuracies.